-BLKSIZE should never be specified for output to a z/OS data set, CMS file or IBM VSAM data set.
+BLKSIZE should never be specified for output to a z/OS, CMS OS Simulated QSAM or IBM VSAM data set.
 For these types of file, the output file buffer size is always determined by standard access method processing.

 BLKSIZE is tolerated and ignored if specified on the WRITE operation for WIN keystroke and ODBC database table output.